tlayne/tonyharrisart.github.io/README.md

 # comic-site
-This will be a landing page for a client.
+Landing page for a client.
+I had to fork the code so I could have my own copy!